AY2324S2-CS2113-W14-1/tp/docs/UserGuide.md

 A reminder that this user-defined drink will only be saved to our database when you **safely exit** our application with the command `exit`.

+Additionally, you may use `newDrink` to override existing nutritional content data, by using the DRINK_NAME in the command.
+In short, `newDrink` will **override any past data** with the specified drink name.

 Note: We are not responsible for whether the drink name and its nutrional contents are accurate.
 Please verify your information before inputting.